sapcc/limes/docs/operators/config.md

 #### Physical usage

-Optionally, when the `sharev2.prometheus_api` configuration option is set, physical usage data will be scraped using the Prometheus metrics exported by the [netapp-api-exporter](https://github.com/sapcc/netapp-api-exporter).
+Optionally, when the `params.prometheus_api` configuration option is set, physical usage data will be scraped using the Prometheus metrics exported by the [netapp-api-exporter](https://github.com/sapcc/netapp-api-exporter).